 "Us Earthmen have a talent for ruining things.
 If there are any Martians alive in those hills, they’re going to grow to hate us."

 With Elon Musk announcing plans to land humans on Mars by 2025, we would be remiss not to pause and consider such a quote.
-Taken out of the 1980 miniseries adaptation, the original thought stems from Ray Bradbury’s 1950 classic novel, The Martian Chronicles.
+Taken out of the 1980 miniseries adaptation, the original thought stems from Ray Bradbury’s 1950 classic novel, and one of the best Ray Bradbury books, The Martian Chronicles.
 Bradbury is considered one of the world’s most celebrated sci-fi authors, although he isn’t quick to categorize his style of writing.
 Well known for his dystopian novel Fahrenheit 451, Bradbury stimulated minds for decades with his mystical writing and exciting tales.
 Upon his death in 2012 at age 91, The New York Times described him as "the writer most responsible for bringing modern science fiction in the literary mainstream."

 Bradbury helped spark the interest of the ever-growing sci-fi crowd in the latter part of the 20th century.
 Richard Matheson, one of Bradbury’s many loyal disciples, was given the intimidating yet honorable task of adapting one of his original novels, The Martian Chronicles, into a three-part TV mini-series.